varocketry/guitar-mastery-hub/public/lessons/lesson_033_major_scale_formula.md

 ---

-## ðŸ“– SECTION 1: THE MAJOR SCALE FORMULA
+## 📖 SECTION 1: THE MAJOR SCALE FORMULA

 ### Review: What Makes a Major Scale?